GaiaUniversal

 Here at GaiaUniversal, our largest adult male is 71g and our smallest adult male is 40g.

-Our largest adult female is 62g and our smallest female is 45g.
+Our largest adult female is 62g and our smallest adult female is 45g.

 Size wise Crested geckos typically reach an adult size of 6-10 inches in length, including their tail.
 Their body length, without the tail, is generally between 4-6 inches.
 They can reach their full size within 18 months.

 Crested geckos are omnivores having a diet of fruit and insects.
-Their main food provided in captivity is a complete nutritious powder food that is added with water to make a nice ketchup-consistency paste.
-They'll happily lick this out of a small feeding bowl during night-time.
+Their main food provided in captivity is a complete nutritious powder food that is mixed with water until its a ketchup-consistency paste.
+They'll happily lick this out of a small feeding pot during evenings and night-time.

 Crested geckos are omnivores having a diet of fruit and insects.
-Their main food provided in captivity is a complete nutritious powder food that is added with water to make a nice ketchup-consistency paste.
-They'll happily lick this out of a small feeding bowl during night-time.
+Their main food provided in captivity is a complete nutritious powder food that is mixed with water until its a ketchup-consistency paste.
+They'll happily lick this out of a small feeding pot during evenings and night-time.

 In our opinion the best brands of powdered food is Repashy and Pangea.
-Both Repashy and Pangea are reputable and come in a variety of flavours.
+Both Repashy and Pangea are reputable brands and their crested gecko food come in a variety of flavours.
 Some flavours have added insects providing a higher content of protein and calcium which is super handy for the fussy geckos that don't take insects.

 Insects can be dusted with supplement powders every now and then so that your gecko gets the right nutrition and the right amount of calcium.
 Always provide the recommended brands and doses so that a overdose is avoided.

 As a treat you can also offer your crested gecko fresh fruit.
 Always mash the fruit into a paste or blend before feeding.
-Safe fruits to feed are mangoes, pears, watermelons, papayas, bananas, grapes, and apples (Not the core as seeds are toxic).
+Safe fruits to feed are mangoes, pears, watermelons, papayas, bananas, grapes, and apples (avoid the the core of apples as seeds are toxic to cresties ).

 Jelly pots sold in stores are mostly sugar and offer no nutrition.
 The gecko can also end up going off their proper food if fed too many jelly pot treats so its best to avoid them altogether.